newjersey/innovation.nj.gov/content/_playbooks/developing-creative-concepts.md

 You’ll then share the concepts with your project stakeholders for their feedback.
 Feedback from your stakeholders should focus on strategic direction (i.e., can we dial up the emotion, can the call to action be made more prominent, etc).
 While it’s tempting to give executional feedback (i.e., change the headline to blue because I don’t like green) it’s important to let the creative team handle these details.

-Based on feedback, you’ll narrow down your concepts: you won’t want to test more than three or four.
+Based on feedback, you’ll narrow down your concepts as you won’t want to test more than three or four.
 If you’re not able to test your creative concepts, you’ll need to select one to move forward with.

-Before moving the concepts into validation, you should consider if you want to test the concepts as presented with visuals + copy or if they should be further developed into :30 scripts.
+Before moving the concepts into validation, you should consider if you want to test the concepts as presented with visuals and copy, or if they should be further developed into 30 second scripts.
 If your campaign is taking a “video-first” approach, where video will be the lead creative asset and used across multiple channels and formats (such as TV, streaming, paid social, on websites/microsites, and in emails), you will get the best learning with a script.

 ## How long it takes